-- steps_filld: Output.
-The integer steps_filld is the integer number of time steps actually computed for this evolution.
-It is less than or equal to steps_alloc. - clscnc_time: Output.
-The float clscnc_time is the time to coalescence in seconds, measured from the instant when the orbital frequency is Initial_Freq given by t_c in Eqs.(5.4.1) and (5.4.2). - err_cd_sprs: Input.
+err_cd_sprs: Input.
 Error code supression.
 This integer determines at what level of disaster encountered in the computation of the chirp the user will be explicitly warned about with a printed message.
 Set to 0: prints all the termination messages.
 Set to 4000: suppresses all but a few messages which are harbingers of complete disaster.
 The termination messages are numbered from 0 to 3999 loosely in accordance with their severity (the larger numbers corresponding to more severe warnings).
 Any message with a number less than err_cd_sprs will not be printed.
 A termination code of 0 means the chirp calculation was executed as requested.
 A termination code in the 1000's means the chirp was terminated early because the post-Newtonian approximantion was deemed no longer valid.
-A termination code in the 3000's generally indicates some problem with memory allocation.
-A termination code in the source code where the fault occured; just do a character string search on the four digit number.
+A termination code in the 2000's generally indicates some problem with memory allocation.
+A termination code in the 3000's generally indicates a serious logic fault.
+Many of these "3000" errors result in the termination of the routine.
+If you get an error message number it is easy to find the portion of source code where the fault occured; just do a character string search on the four digit number.